BpCodingDojo/PotterKata/README.md

 ```
+Simple discount:
+• 1 copies of the first book
+• 1 copies of the second book

+answer: 15.20 EUR

+Several discount:
+• 2 copies of the first book
+• 1 copies of the second book

+answer: 23.20 EUR

+Complex discount 1:
+• 1 copies of the first book
+• 2 copies of the second book
+• 1 copies of the third book
+• 1 copy of the fourth book
+• 1 copy of the fifth book

+answer: 38 EUR

+Complex discount 2:
 • 2 copies of the first book
 • 2 copies of the second book
 • 2 copies of the third book